 The answer was obvious.
 Just like TCP/IP became the foundation of the Internet, I could see blockchain technology become the foundation of the Metaverse.
 Its potential is enormous.
 It can connect the underbanked, improve data security, speed up money transfers, reduce electoral fraud, give value to digital assets, and much more.
 I realized I could make a positive impact on the world by writing great content for blockchain companies.
 So I became a blockchain marketer.

 Want to know more?
-Send an email to firstname.lastname@example.org or have a browse through my blog.
+Send an email to firstname.lastname@example.org or have a browse through my blog posts.